reselbob/simple-service-mesh/orders/README.md

 `SERVER_PORT`, the port on which the service listens for request.
 Defaults to 8080, if not set.

+`PAYMENTS_URL`, URL that describes the location of the **Payments** service on the network.
+This service will error and not start when the environment variable is not set.

+`RECOMMENDATIONS_URL`, URL that describes the location of the **Recommendations** service on the network.
+This service will error and not start when the environment variable is not set.

 ## Submission Example

 ```json